 The only requirement for joining CMA is a sincere desire to stay clean.
 Our Frequently Asked Questions are available below.
 If you need further assistance, please contact our Helpline: at 877 CMA-NOW1.
 To find out more about attending a CMA meeting, please CLICK HERE.

-CMA members work a “spiritual program”, based on the “12 Steps” of Alcoholics Anonymous.
-It is crucial that we adhere to three basic vital principles – Honesty, Open-mindedness, and Willingness.
-With these we are well on our way to Recovery.
+CMA members work a spiritual program based on the 12 Steps of Alcoholics Anonymous.
+We adhere to three essential principles: Honesty, Open-mindedness, and Willingness.
+With these principles, we are well on our way to achieving lasting Recovery.

 Frequently Asked Questions